dmabram/wend_io/README.md

 wend_io
 ===========

-Wend: Build and share imaginary worlds in real places.
+Build and share imaginary worlds in real places.
 Design location based apps using a simple touch interface.